Xhelil Gjoni

-Xhelil Gjoni (Gjonaj) (born 1938) is a former Albanian politician of the Albanian Party of Labour (PPSh) and journalist.
+Xhelil Gjoni (born November 3, 1938) is a former Albanian politician of the Albanian Workers' Party (PPSh) and journalist.

 Life

 Gjoni was born on 3 November 1938 in Maqellarë, Dibër District.
 He took his first studies in his home town, and during 1952-1956 followed the Pedagogical School in Peshkopi.
 During 1956-1961 he resided in the Soviet Union, where he studied philosophy in Moscow and Leningrad.
 After returning to Albania in 1961, he started working for the Zëri i Popullit newspaper.
-He would remain there for 17 years, transgressing from a journalist, to manager-editor, later vice editor-in-chief, and finally Chief Editor.

-In 1975 he served as Secretary of the Party for Propaganda in Tirana.
+He would remain there for 17 years, transgressing from a journalist, to manager-editor, later vice editor-in-chief, and finally Chief Editor.In 1975, he served as Secretary of the Party for Propaganda in Tirana.
 In December 1984, he took over as First Secretary of the Party for Krujë District.
-He would follow a similar position in his native Dibër District during 1987-1990.
+He would follow a similar position in his native Dibër District during 1987–1990.
 In August 1990, he would reach the top of his political career.
 Gjoni took over as Secretary of the Central Committee of the Party, at the same time First Secretary of the Party in Tirana.
 He held this positions until the 10th and last Congress of PPSh.
 During the collapse of communism, Gjoni became in July 1990 Politburo of the Party of Labour of Albania.
 He is remembered as arrogant, brutal, and a man of scandals.
 Apparently was chosen from Ramiz Alia in a very delicate moment as a "strong hand".

 He was also a representative in the National Assembly (Kuvendi Popullor) during the 12th legislature between 1991 and 1992.
 During this time he served on the governing board of the Socialist Party of Albania (Alb: Partia Socialiste e Shqipërisë), the successor organization to the PPSh.

 His son Ilir Gjoni was occasionally Internal Affairs and Defense Minister of Albania in the governments of Prime Minister Ilir Meta.